developerstudentclubwm/consulting/README.md

-# consulting
-Consulting project content.
+# DSC Consulting at William & Mary

+Explore our content
+- dasdfsaf
+- asdfsadfasdf